Diversify Your Experience as You Would Your Investment Portfolio!

-A case and point example can be having to obtain a budget for a technical project you are interested in.
-You may find yourself lacking the necessary skills to create a sales pitch for the project!
+A case-and-point example can be having to obtain a budget for a technical project you are interested in.
+You may lack the skills to create a sales pitch for the project!

-It’s true that there’s no better way to learn than by being challenged at your work-place.
+It’s true that there’s no better way to learn than by being challenged at your workplace.
 However, consider being more proactive about it, to strive to frequently upskill in hard and soft abilities.
-This way when an opportunity arises, you would be uniquely qualified to tackle it from many angles and can approach it with confidence.
+This way when an opportunity arises, you would be uniquely qualified to tackle it from many angles and can confidently approach it.

 What’s in it for me?